Question or remark ? Please contact us at firstname.lastname@example.org

 This page aims at explaining step by step how to determine the flow characteristics of a powder from a series of shear cells experiments.

 There are different ways to characterize the flowability of powders.
 Many methods are quite empirical and give an "idea" rather than a quantification of the flowability of powders.
-The only method recognized so far to generate flowability data that can be used to design an installation is to use a shear cell to test the powder and measure its flow characteristics.
+The only powder flowability test recognized so far to generate flowability data that can be used to design an installation is to use a shear cell to test the powder and measure its flow characteristics.
 This method is sometimes called Jenike method from the name of Andrew Jenike who developped shear cells testing.
 It allows to calculate the following characteristics :

 Which can then be used to design hoppers ensuring mass flow (no flow blockage, no dead area in the hopper) with the method described in this page : link